Cohomology of Quaternionic Foliations and Orbifolds: Preliminaries

 \end{prop}

-In fact, the condition (iv) states that these local endomorphisms $I$, $J$ and $K$ defined on each open subset $U_i$ generate a global subbundle of $End(TM)$ which is parallel with respect to the induced action of the Levi-Civita connection.
+In fact, condition (iv) states that these local endomorphisms $I$, $J$ and $K$ defined on each open subset $U_i$ generate a global subbundle commonly denoted by $Q$ of $End(TM)$, which is parallel with respect to the induced action of the Levi-Civita connection.
+The almost complex structures $I, J$ and $K$ are transformed by $SO(3)$ on their respective domains of existence.

 The proposition itself is a consequence of the fact that the subgroup $Sp(n).Sp(1)$ of $SO(4n)$ can be characterized as the group of orientation preserving linear isometries which leave invariant the $3$-dimensional subspace of endomorphisms of $\mathbb{R}^{4n}$ generated by right multiplication by $i$, $j$ and $k$ when $\mathbb{R}^{4n}$ is identified with $\mathbb{H}^n$. $Sp(n)$ acts on the left by $(n,n)$-quaternion matrices and $Sp(1)$ acts on the right by multiplication by quaternions of norm $1$.
 Unfortunately, the endomorphisms $I$, $J$ and $K$ cannot be globally defined.
+Denote by $\omega_I, \omega_J$ and $\omega_K$ the corresponding K\"ahler $2$-forms of $I$, $J$ and $K$, respectively, then the following $4$-form